Myndex/apca-introduction/analysis.md

 predict how most humans perceive a color combination, even if they cannot be correct 100% of the time._

 This is a weird statement.
-Both color and contrast are not real, they are perceptions.
+Neither color or contrast are "real", they are perceptions.
 I have no idea what he means by "true" contrast formula, and it may be a translation issue as his native language is german.
 Nevertheless, as perceptions, we have decades of experience with perceptually uniform color and vision models, such models are the foundation of advanced technology such as image and video data compression.
 APCA rests solidly on this body of knowledge.

 > ### _A naive approach_